 Frequently Asked Questions

-1. How does mold and mildew growth impact the longevity of siding materials?
+- How does mold and mildew growth impact the longevity of siding materials?

 Mold and mildew can significantly reduce the lifespan of siding materials.
 Their growth can weaken the structural integrity, leading to warping, cracking, or peeling.
-Over time, if left untreated, this can result in the need for premature replacements or costly replacements.
+Over time, if left untreated, this can result in the need for premature replacements or costly replacements. - Can mold and mildew on siding affect the health of my family?

-Yes, while the mold and mildew on the exterior might not directly impact indoor air quality, if they find a way inside, they can release spores that can cause allergic reactions, respiratory issues, and other health problems in some individuals.
+Yes, while the mold and mildew on the exterior might not directly impact indoor air quality, if they find a way inside, they can release spores that can cause allergic reactions, respiratory issues, and other health problems in some individuals. - Are there specific siding materials that are more resistant to mold and mildew?

 Yes, some siding materials, like fiber cement, are more resistant to moisture and, therefore, less susceptible to mold and mildew growth.
 However, no material is entirely immune, so regular maintenance is essential regardless of the type of siding you have.